Coal Tar and Coal-Tar Pitch

 Which cancers are associated with exposure to coal tar and coal-tar pitch?

-Occupational exposure to coal tar or coal-tar pitch is associated with an increased risk of skin cancer.
+Occupational exposure to coal tar or coal-tar pitch increases the risk of skin cancer.
 Other types of cancer, including lung, bladder, kidney, and digestive tract cancer, have also been linked to occupational exposure to coal tar and coal-tar pitch.

 How can exposures be reduced?

 Exposures to coal tar and coal-tart pitch are regulated under the U.S. Occupational Safety and Health Administration’s (OSHA) Air Contaminants Standard for general industry, shipyard employment, and the construction industry.
 OSHA provides detailed safety and health information about coal-tar pitch to the public.

 - National Toxicology Program.
 Coal Tars and Coal-Tar Pitches, Report on Carcinogens, Fourteenth Edition.
 Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
 Also available online.
 Last accessed December 28, 2018.

 - National Water-Quality Assessment Program.
 Frequently Asked Questions—Parking-Lot Sealcoat: A Major Source of PAHs in Urban and Suburban Environments.
 Reston, VA: U.S. Geological Survey, 2014.
 Available online.
 Last accessed December 28, 2018.